JulianPitney/Glycine_Transporter-1_Antagonist_Provides_Neuroprotection_in_Vivo_Lightsheet_Analysis/README.md

 * [License](#license)

 # Background
-This repository contains all the material required to replicate and understand the lightsheet analysis pipeline used for the paper "Glycine Transporter-1 Antagonism Induced Neuroprotection in Vivo".
+This repository contains all the material required to replicate and understand the lightsheet analysis pipeline used for the paper "Glycine Transporter-1 Antagonist Provides Neuroprotection in Vivo".

 # Requirements
 This guide is intended for users with basic programming skills as well as basic familiarity with scientific image analysis.
 Specifics are listed below.